How Equily detects shared holdings between your ETFs and mutual funds.

 Fund overlap occurs when multiple funds in your portfolio — whether ETFs or mutual funds — hold the same underlying stocks.
 Even though you may hold different funds with different names, they might invest in many of the same companies.

-Effective vs Nominal Diversification
+Effective vs nominal diversification.

-Correlation Effect
+Correlation effect.

 Overlapping holdings tend to move together.
 When two funds hold the same stocks, gains and losses in those stocks affect both positions simultaneously.
 This correlation is factored into the EPR diversification assessment.

-Concentration Amplification
+Concentration amplification.

+Update frequency.
 ETF holdings are typically updated daily or weekly.
 Mutual fund holdings may be updated less frequently — often monthly or quarterly — depending on the fund provider.
 The analysis reflects the most recent available data.

 Despite these limitations, overlap analysis provides valuable insight into your portfolio's effective diversification.